Johann Otto Hoch

-Johann Otto Hoch (also known as The Bluebeard Murderer and Chicago Bluebeard) (1855 – February 23, 1906) is the most famous and last-used alias of a German-born murderer and bigamist, John Schmidt.
+Johann Otto Hoch (also known as The Bluebeard Murderer and Chicago Bluebeard) (1855 – February 23, 1906) is the most famous and last-used alias of a German-born American murderer and bigamist, John Schmidt.
 He was found guilty of the murder of one wife but is thought to have killed more, perhaps up to fifty victims.
 He was executed by hanging in 1906.

 Early life

 Hoch was born John Schmidt in 1855, at Horrweiler, in the Grand Duchy of Hesse (present-day Rhineland-Palatinate, Germany).
 He emigrated to the United States in the 1890s and dropped his surname in favor of assorted pseudonyms where he began to marry a string of women, frequently taking the name of his most recent victim.
 Hoch used matrimonial ads to find victims.
 He would swindle all their money and either leave them or kill them with arsenic and then repeat the pattern.

-Chicago police would dub him "America’s greatest mass murderer", but statistics remain vague in this puzzling case.
+Chicago police would dub him "America’s greatest mass murderer", but statistics remain vague in the case.
 We know that Hoch bigamously married at least 55 women between 1890 and 1905, bilking all of them for cash and slaying many, but the final number of murder victims is a matter of conjecture.

 Sensational reports credit Hoch with 25 to 50 murders, but police were only certain of 15, and in the end he went to trial (and to the gallows) for a single homicide.
 Hoch's first and only legal wife was Christine Ramb, who bore him three children before he deserted her in 1887.